Preparing for the Airport

 Battery Preparation Before Flying

-The NavVis VLX batteries must be taken on the plane as hand luggage.
-Cover the battery connectors with electrical tape to prevent short-circuits, or put each battery in a separate plastic bag.
+• The NavVis Li-Ion Batteries must be taken on the plane as hand luggage.
+Put each of the Li-Ion Batteries into the protective foam of the Backpack Accessory.
+If you are not travelling with the Backpack, cover the battery connectors with electrical tape to prevent short-circuits, or put each battery into a separate plastic bag.

-The airline may require you to carry the battery certificates and material safety data sheets.
-Click here for the Material Safety Data Sheet.
+• The airline may require you to carry the battery material safety data sheet: Click here for the Material Safety Data Sheet.

 Weight per battery